BirdeeHub/birdeevim/README.md

 for example, if you wanted to copy your folder in and then change mason for lspconfig and package manager for setup functions, you must provide a different name to RCName attribute in [flake.nix](./flake.nix) so that it uses the new folder.

-That attribute is provided to [NeovimBuilder](./nix/NeovimBuilder.nix), and you change it in the same place you add plugins to categories in flake.nix.
 It will change myLuaConf to your new folder name in the generated init.vim and require it instead.

 #### These are the reasons I wanted to do it this way: